 The Court has the ability to provide video conferencing in all courtrooms and in two conference rooms.
 The Office of Courtroom Technology and Audio Visual Services currently provides ISDN based conferencing, but does not support IP based protocols.

 Priority is given to matters pending in the Southern District, but Courtroom Technology/AV Services can provide assistance in matters pending in other District Courts depending on availability.

+Any necessary video conferences or projector setups in a courtroom have to be requested a week before the proceeding.
 For further information and scheduling, please contact the Office of Courtroom Technology/AV Services (212) 805-0134.

 Electronic Evidence Presentation allows for the display of trial presentations by computer, utilizing a combination of hardware and software such as Verdict Systems Sanction™, and Microsoft PowerPoint™.
 The hardware includes multiple flat panel monitors, LCD projectors and Document cameras.